Fresh made loaf of Irish soda bread with rosemary herbs

-Soda bread is quick, easy and just as delicious as freshly baked yeasted bread.
-You can doctor your homemade soda breads with various additions, including fresh herbs - woody, pungent ones, such as thyme and rosemary, work best.
-This particular incarnation is a quick-to-make homage to the divine rosemary and raisin bread made at Sally Clarke's bakery in London.
-It's lovely with soup or a salad, or just spread with salty butter - as is the cheesy thyme variation below.
+Soda bread is quick, easy, and just as delicious as freshly baked yeasted bread.
+You can customise your homemade soda breads with various additions, and fresh herbs—especially woody and pungent ones like thyme and rosemary—work best.
+This particular version is a quick homage to the divine rosemary and raisin bread made at Sally Clarke’s bakery in London.
+It pairs beautifully with soup or salad, or simply spread with salty butter, much like the cheesy thyme variation below.

 Method

-Preheat the oven to 200°C/Gas mark 6.
-Lightly oil a baking sheet or line one with baking parchment.
+1. Preheat the oven to 200°C/Gas mark 6.
+Lightly oil a baking sheet or line it with baking parchment.

-Sift the flour, salt and bicarbonate of soda together into a bowl.
-Stir in the chopped rosemary and sultanas.
-Make a well in the middle.
+2. Sift the flour, salt, and bicarbonate of soda together into a bowl.
+Stir in the chopped rosemary and sultanas, then make a well in the center.

-Whisk the yoghurt and milk together until smooth.
-Add to the dry ingredients and mix until just combined.
-This will give you a soft, sticky dough, which is how I like it, as it makes a nice moist loaf.
+3. In a separate bowl, whisk the yogurt and milk together until smooth.
+Add this mixture to the dry ingredients and mix until just combined.
+The result will be a soft, sticky dough, which helps create a moist loaf.

-Leave the bread to cool on a wire rack.
-Eat as it is within 24 hours or, if you've left it longer than that, toast the slices.
-The loaf freezes well too.
+6. Leave the bread to cool on a wire rack.
+Enjoy it within 24 hours, or toast the slices if left longer.
+The loaf also freezes well.

-Whisk 2 tsp English mustard into the yoghurt and milk before combining with the dry ingredients.
+• Whisk 2 tsp English mustard into the yogurt and milk before combining with the dry ingredients.

 Ingredients